Legal Cases Chronology May 5, 1970 - January 4, 1979

 The Pentagon states it will not investigate the shootings because National Guard troops were on non-federal status and under the command of the state of Ohio.

-Six Kent students meet with Rep. William Stanton whose congressional district includes Kent.
+Six Kent students meet with Rep. J. William Stanton whose congressional district includes Kent.
 The Students then meet with presidential assistant John D. Ehrlichman.
 An invitation from President Richard M. Nixon follows.

 May 6, 1970 (Wednesday)